industrial-edge/anomaly-detection-getting-started/README.md

 ### Overview

 This document describes how to create an Anomaly Detection model.
 This model is used to detect unnormal behavior in time series data.
-If an unnormal behavior is detected the app can be used to get a first impression what caused the problem and where to start the further investigation.
+If an unnormal behavior is detected, the app can be used to get a first impression what caused the problem and where to start the further investigation.

 ![task](docs/graphics/AnalyisView.PNG)